zpzim/SCAMP/docs/source/environment.rst

   * NVIDIA GPU with CUDA (compute capability 3.0+) support.

     * You can find a list of CUDA compatible GPUs `here <https://developer.nvidia.com/cuda-gpus>`_
-    * Currently Supports Kepler-Turing, but Ampere and beyond will likely work as well, just add the -gencode flag for your specific architecture in CMakeLists.txt
     * Highly recommend using a Pascal/Volta GPU as they are much better (V100 is ~10x faster than a K80 for SCAMP, V100 is ~2-3x faster than a P100)

 For python support:
-  * Only python 3 is supported
+  * Only Python 3 is supported.
-  * Python 2 can work, but will not be supported if things break

 Recommended Compiler:
- * If you are using CPUs, using clang v6.0 or above is highly recomended as gcc may not properly autovectorize the CPU kernels.
+ * If you are using CPUs, using a newer version of clang is recommended as it tends to have better performance.

 Notes on GPU Support